patrislav1/cubemx.cmake/README.md

 )
 target_sources(example_target PRIVATE ${MIDDLEWARE_SRC})
 ```

+* Other user-specific source files (e.g. a dedicated application folder separate from the CubeMX sources) can be added the same way as above

 * For most STM32 chips, `pyocd` must be updated with a device pack to recognize the chip, e.g.
 ```